4neesh/DevBlog/src/posts/097_oisLibor.md

 The rate that each bank offers for short term lending will change each day to reflect credit risk on the loan.
 Credit risk is the risk that the original loan amount will not be repaid.
 As the length of the loan increases, so does the credit risk, as there is a longer period of time where the loanee may default and be unable to repay the loan in full.
 LIBOR is known as a <strong>forward-looking</strong> interest rate as it is a determined rate that is set at the beginning of the loan, and is paid at the loan's maturity.
 </p>
 <p>
-So why would an everday person care about LIBOR?
+So why would an everyday person care about LIBOR?
 </p>
 <p>
 As a bank customer, you may also be impacted by LIBOR.
 LIBOR is often used to determine the interest rate on various products such as credit cards, loans and mortgages.
-As LIBOR impacts the rate at which a bank can obtain a loan at, it will impact subsuequent loans the bank makes to its customers to therefore ensure they remain profitable.
+As LIBOR impacts the rate at which a bank can obtain a loan at, it will impact subsequent loans the bank makes to its customers to therefore ensure they remain profitable.
 </p>

 <br>
 <h4>Overnight Index Swap</h4>
 <p>
 The overnight index swap is a fixed-floating interest rate swap.
 The swap uses an overnight index as the floating rate.
-The overnight index is calculated by compounding an overnight undsecured lending rate to a new maturity.
+The overnight index is calculated by compounding an overnight unsecured lending rate to a new maturity.
 The overnight unsecured index rate is reflective of a single central bank.
 Indexes include:<br>
 &#8226; SONIA: Sterling Overnight Index Average<br>
 &#8226; EONIA: Euro Overnight Index Average<br>
 &#8226; SARON: Swiss Average Rate Overnight Index<br>